Faltenreich/home-assistant-camaps-fx-adapter/README.md

 This app reads blood sugar values from CamAPS FX by observing its notifications and sends them to the HomeAssistant API.
 This project serves as showcase for a blog post on [writingbits.de](https://writingbits.de/2025/01/06/reading-android-notifications-with-custom-views-using-reflection.html).
+This app will run in the background and constantly send your readings to home assistant.
+Support for mmol/L and mg/dL.

 ### Build

-APK: `gradlew.bat assembleDebug`
+debug-app.apk: `gradlew.bat assembleDebug`

 ### Setup

-1. Create [long-lived access token](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) for Home Assistant
-2. Compile and run project, local Home Assistant instance will be used: http://homeassistant.local:8123
+1. Compile and run project
-3. Configure settings in app for home assistant uri and long lived access token.
+2. Configure settings in app for home assistant uri and long lived access token.
+    - Default Home Assistant instance will be used: http://homeassistant.local:8123, set this to your Home Assistant URI
+    - Create a [long-lived access token](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) for Home Assistant
-4. Allow notification access permissions
+3. Allow notification access permissions

 ### Third-party licenses